 Income from tuition fees is stated gross of any expenditure which is not a discount and is recognised in the period for which it is received.

 Investment Income

-All income from short-term deposits is credited to the income and expenditure account in the period in which it is earned.
+All income from short-term deposits is credited to the income and expenditure account in the period in which it is earned on a receivable basis.

 Agency arrangements